 When an accident results in the death of a loved one, surviving family members need emotional support and guidance through a maze of uniquely complex legal issues.
 Proving who is responsible for the accident is only the first challenge.
 Other obstacles include the intricate rules about what damages the family and estate may seek, where the suit should be filed, how income and estate taxes may apply, and a host of other special legal hurdles.

 At Raynes & Lawn, we have represented the surviving families and estates of those killed by others.
-We are fortunate that one of our attorneys literally wrote the Pennsylvania law that preserves the rights of surviving families to pursue a legal claim.
+We are fortunate that one of our Philadelphia wrongful death attorneys literally wrote the Pennsylvania law that preserves the rights of surviving families to pursue a legal claim.

 The unexpected death of a loved one can be devastating; when someone dies because of the negligent or wrongful actions of another person or entity, the death can be even more overwhelming.
 Family members of the deceased person will have to deal with the estate, insurance claims, legal affairs, and other concerns while they are also going through the grieving process.
 This can be very difficult for the surviving family members.